 DolWin beta is the world’s most powerful offshore converter station in the North Sea.
 The 320-kilovolt converter station, housed on an offshore platform, has a 916 megawatts (MW) power transmission capacity, making it the world's most powerful installation of its kind, enough to power around 1,000,000 households with clean energy.

-The wind farms will be connected with AC cables to an HVDC converter station installed on an offshore platform in the North Sea.
-The power they generate will be transmitted through a 45-km long DC sea cable system and a further 90-km long land cable to an HVDC onshore station at the grid connection point of Dörpen West.
+The wind farms are connected with AC cables to an HVDC converter station installed on an offshore platform in the North Sea.
+The power they generate is transmitted through a 45-km long DC sea cable system and a further 90-km long land cable to an HVDC onshore station at the grid connection point of Dörpen West.

 ABB is responsible for system engineering including design, supply and installation of the offshore converter (including the platform), sea and land cable systems and the onshore converter station.
 The usage of underground cable systems minimizes environmental impacts.